Guidance on Faculty Job Materials

 Past Activities

 For each past activity that you include, please be specific about the context, your role, scope or level of effort, and the impact.
-Below are examples of contributions to diversity and equity.
 These are illustrative and by no means exhaustive.

-• Mentoring Activities: If you mentored students, post-docs, staff or faculty from underrepresented groups, describe the specific context and objective of the mentoring, including your personal efforts.
+• Mentoring Activities: If you mentored students, post-docs, staff or faculty, describe the specific context and objective of the mentoring, including your personal efforts.
 Include details that may be relevant, including the number of people who benefited, duration, and outcomes (i.e., success and progress of mentees during and after mentoring, including employment, educational success, etc.).

-• Committee Service: If you served on a committee or board that focused on diversity, equity, climate and/or inclusion, describe the committee’s accomplishments and your role in helping achieve them.
+• Committee Service: If you served on a committee or board, describe the committee’s accomplishments and your role in helping achieve them.
 Include your position on the committee, its duration, and other relevant details.

-• Research Activities: If any of your past research specifically contributed to diversity, equity and inclusion, describe the work and any impact or positive outcomes it has had on the University, discipline, or broader community.
+• Research Activities: Describe the work and any impact or positive outcomes it has had on the University, discipline, or broader community.

-• Other Activities (e.g. recruitment/retention/teaching/community): Describe the activity and its context (e.g. a specific conference or organization, student retention or outreach activity, course development to reach a specific group, outreach to a local school, or work with a diversity-related non-profit).
+• Other Activities (e.g. recruitment/retention/teaching/community): Describe the activity and its context (e.g. a specific conference or organization, student retention or outreach activity, course development to reach a specific group, outreach to a local school, or work with a non-profit).
 What was your role and personal effort?
 How did these activities relate to campus needs?
-These may include efforts to diversify your research group or lab; other efforts to diversify your department or field; development or use of pedagogies that address different learning styles and/or learning disabilities; development of a course on DEAI issues.
+These may include efforts to diversify your research group or lab; other efforts to diversify your department or field; or development or use of pedagogies that address different learning styles.

 Planned Activities